tutRPi/misc/taxi-project/README.md

 - RabbitMQ as a message broker, to shift the enrichment process
 - BigQuery to process more complex queries on huge datasets
 - Django app with authentication that is accessible only for admins
-- Weather data from visualcrossing.com (caching for location+date+time to save api calls)
+- Weather data from visualcrossing.com (caching for location+date+time to reduce api calls)

 ## Setup